JoeyyScott/general-gielinor-game/TESTING.md

     + As a **site owner** I want to create a quiz that will help users learn about the MMORPG RuneScape.
         + The quiz itself is comprised of questions from multiple areas of RuneScape knowledge.
 This provides a varied learning experience and a building block for a bigger project.
-        + Due to the wide variety of questions I'm fairly confident most players who take the quiz may not be aware of at least some of the areas mentioned.
+        + Due to the wide variety of questions I am fairly confident most players who take the quiz may not be aware of at least some of the areas mentioned.
-        + When I guess incorrectly I'm given a hint about that piece of content which sparks the learning process as I am made more aware of this content.
+        + When I guess incorrectly I am given a hint about that piece of content which sparks the learning process as I am made more aware of this content.

     + As a **site owner** I want to include a form within a modal that can be accessed anywhere and allows the user to suggest questions for the quiz.
-        + I have placed a '?' icon in the footer which opens up a suggest a question Modal.
+        + I have placed a '?' icon in the footer which opens up a suggest a question modal.
 This allows me to submit my question, answer list, correct answer and name I want credited.
-        + User story 4 has pictures of the suggest a quesiton modal across all screen sizes.
+        + User story 4 has pictures of the suggest a question modal across all screen sizes.
 User story 6 has pictures of the post submission screen to show a successful attempt.
-        + Once I filled out this form with dummy info I am then emailed the form info through emailJS.
+        + Once I have filled out this form with dummy info I am then emailed the form info through emailJS.
             |                                                      Suggest Modal                                                       |
             | :----------------------------------------------------------------------------------------------------------------------: |
             | [Email](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/siteowneremail.png)    |